pla1/FediPhoto/README.md

  * Translate it and make a PR to this repository

 ### Contributors (A-Z)

-[GIVING CREDIT AND CONTACT INFO IF THERE WERE ANY PROBLEM]

 * Galician - [xmgz](https://github.com/xmgz)
 * Spanish - [xmgz](https://github.com/xmgz)